Malaysian cultural outfits: Modern styles

 At the beginning of the 20th century, another style of kebaya was popularised by the Malaccan Peranakan community, where it is locally known as Kebaya Nyonya.
-This Nyonya style is different from its predecessors as it uses textile with Chinese motive that intricately embroidered with Chinese techniques.
+This Nyonya style is different from its predecessors as it uses textiles with Chinese motifs that are intricately embroidered with Chinese techniques.
 This style of kebaya is usually accompanied by intricately hand-beaded shoes.
 Other than Malacca, this style is also popular in other straits settlements such as Penang and Singapore.

-In 1960, Baju Muskat was first worn during the coronation of the third Yang di-Pertuan Agong inspired by Tunku Abdul Rahman when he became the first Prime Minister of Malaysia, who was a prince from the Kedah.
-The Baju Muskat is a modified version of Baju Sikap from the official attire of Kedah State Government Officials and thus become one of the regalia of Malaysia.
+In 1960, Baju Muskat was first worn during the coronation of the third Yang di-Pertuan Agong inspired by Tunku Abdul Rahman when he became the first Prime Minister of Malaysia, who was a prince from Kedah.
+The Baju Muskat is a modified version of Baju Sikap from the official attire of Kedah State Government Officials and thus became one of the regalia of Malaysia.

 In the 1950s, the selendang began replacing the larger kain kelubung.
-By the early 1980s, the Baju Kurung Moden, a style of Baju Kurung that closely followed western fashion and detailing was flourished.
+By the early 1980s, the Baju Kurung Moden, a style of Baju Kurung that closely followed western fashion and detailing flourished.
 The Baju Kurung continues to survive and prosper, especially due to its popularity during the Islamisation of Malaysia in the 1970s and 1980s as well as its introduction as a school uniform for public schools in the country.

 Varieties

 A Malay couple in traditional Malay clothing.
 The groom is wearing a Baju Melayu paired with songkok and samping, while the bride wears Baju Kurung with a tudong.

 A group of women posing in traditional Peranakan style Nyonya Kebaya.

-Conical hats of the Dusun people of Sabah.
+Conical hats (Siyung) of the Kadazan people of Sabah.